Borderline Personality Disorder/Narcissistic Personality Disorder/Complex Posttraumatic Stress Disorder

-Why do my feelings about myself change constantly throughout the day?
-Why is it so hard for me to get along with others and keep relationships- people are always abandoning me!
+Here are just a few examples of what feelings or thoughts may come up for someone struggling with a personality disorder: Why do my feelings about myself change constantly throughout the day?
+Why is my behavior so mood dependent and why do i feel out of control?
+Why is it so hard for me to get along with others and keep relationships?
 Why do I feel I have to act or think a certain way to please others or my environment?
-Why do I get jealous so easily and create ways to focus the attention on me?
-Why do I feel out of control of my emotions so easily?
 Why do I do things that are self destructive and risk my health and safety?
-Why do I feel the need to exaggerate details about who I am to be liked?
 Why do I feel like everyone is talking about me or out to get me?
-How come one minute I love myself and the next I want to harm myself?
 Why can't I feel compassion for others?
-These are just a sampling of feelings which may contribute to a personality disorder.
-Many times, it is very difficult to get help or even be aware that we are facing feelings like this.
-Beginning to explore these feelings in a safe environment is a first step to improving your relationship with yourself and with others.
-As a therapist, I will help you identify maladaptive thinking and behavior by using DBT informed coping skills and mindfulness.
+Many times, it is very difficult to get help or even be aware that behaviors linked to these thoughts are getting in the way of achieving goals in life.
+Beginning the journey of self awareness in a safe environment is a first step to improving your relationship with yourself and others.
+I am extensively trained through marsha linehan’s behavioral tech in dialectical behavioral therapy.
+DBT is one of the only evidence based therapeutic practices available to effectively treat borderline personality disorder.
+DBT incorporates a practice of mindfulness while learning specific skills to tolerate distress, improve emotional regulation, and foster healthy interpersonal effectiveness.

 Being in relationship is hard work.
-In the beginning of one, we are incredibly grateful for our good fortune in finding someone so suited for us.
-Over time, intimate and romantic relationships have the ability to challenge our patience and tolerance, resulting in the expression of irritability, frustration, and anger.
+Over time, intimate and romantic relationships have the ability to challenge our patience and tolerance and defensiveness is inevitable.
 The reality is our foundation for being in relationship is based on our primary experience in childhood and all of us have experienced this differently.
 Regardless of how ideal or difficult it may have been, we operate from that base.
-In fact, we may even believe that we are doing everything possible to be different from our parents or caregivers, but somehow, it seems to be backfiring.
+Lots of times we may not even realize we are engaging in a pattern of behavior reflective of our early modeling.
 Having a therapist as an observer and a guide in relationship can help to recognize these patterns and strengthen healthy, authentic communication with our partners.
-Beginning to be consciously aware of our unique patterns and the impact we have on those closest to us improves our connection as a couple and fosters a deeper understanding of ourselves.
-The tough part of this consciousness is that when we begin to understand it, we can become defensive.
+Beginning to be consciously aware of our unique patterns and the impact we have on those closest to us improves couple connection and fosters a deeper understanding of ourselves.
 As a therapist I will help you face this with acceptance as a couple, helping you to navigate your communication with care and understanding.
+I work with complex cases and apply dialectical behavioral therapy skills to increase distress tolerance and improve emotional regulation prior to reduce the likelihood of communication being impulsive and defensive, using dr. alan f. fruzetti’s (2006) "the high conflict couple” as a reference.

 At times we wonder about why we do the things we do, why we continue to experience disappointment when we thought we were doing the right thing, why we feel suffering when we can't identify exactly what is wrong, why we continue struggling with relationships and commitment, and feeling as though who we are is not the person we are "supposed to be".

 I believe this is grief.
 It is essential to grieve the person we think we should be to honor and accept the person that we are.
-Many times trauma, addiction, illness, death, relationships, and life transitions shape our perception of the world and ourselves making this acceptance more difficult.
+Many times trauma, addiction, illness, death, relationships, and life transitions shape our perception of the world and ourselves making this acceptance more difficult as anxiety and depression can set in.
 As a therapist, we will explore this together so that your relationship with yourself becomes the strongest one you have.

 Eating Disorders/Body Dysmorphia